 Latest Discussion

 “That poster was created by John Barratt of Seven Miles Out.
 He sells them online.
 It is not original to the period.
 Bowie’s short tenure with The Riot Squad was casual and unofficial.
 He didn’t play every show with them during that period.
 The assumption that he did is just that: an assumption based on wobbly logic.
 There is no primary evidence to support it.
 Secondary sources are not evidence, no matter how credible they may seem.
 Information gets repeated on the Internet without being fact-checked.
-A good friend of mine, and one of the world’s leading Bowie collectors, knew The Riot Squad’s late drummer, Derek “Del” Roll.
+A good friend of mine, and one of the world’s leading Bowie collectors, knows The Riot Squad’s drummer, Derek “Del” Roll.
 Del kept the band’s booking diary and he made detailed notes of which band members played which shows, so they could divvy up the money fairly.
 Bowie is not listed against the Stockport or Liverpool shows in April 1967.
 That is primary, contemporary, written evidence.”

 30 Apr